Agents / Standard term

 An AI system that works in a loop: it decides what to do next, uses a tool to do it, observes the result, and repeats until the task is done or a person steps in.

-A regular chatbot generates one response and waits for your next message.
-An AI agent keeps going on its own.
-It breaks a goal into steps, picks a tool for each step (searching files, querying a database, sending a message), reads what comes back, adjusts its plan, and moves to the next step.
-The loop continues until the task is complete, a limit is reached, or a human intervenes.
-That ongoing loop of reasoning and action is what separates an agent from a one-shot assistant.
+An AI agent is a system that works in a loop: it decides what to do next, uses a tool to do it, observes the result, and repeats until the task is done or a person steps in.
+It breaks a goal into steps, picks a tool for each step (searching files, querying a database, sending a message), reads what comes back, adjusts its plan, and moves on.
+A chatbot, by contrast, generates one response and waits for your next message.
+That ongoing cycle of reasoning and action is what separates an agent from a one-shot assistant.

 Builder example

-If you are building an agent, you are building a system that takes real actions in the world without waiting for permission at every step.
-That changes what you need to test: a chatbot can give a bad answer, while an agent can send a bad email, delete a file, or spend money.
+Building an agent means building a system that takes real actions without waiting for permission at every step.
+A chatbot can give a bad answer; an agent can send a bad email, delete a file, or spend money.
 Design your loop with clear stop conditions, permission boundaries, and logging from the start.

 A customer asks for a refund.
 The agent can read the order, check policy, and issue the refund.